Goal

 - Connection status, permission gate, and recent activity cards.

-.mcp.jsonand server command. - Login-link auth endpoints, the direct HTTPS login start URL, token env name, and operator-only env/header diagnostics.
+.mcp.json, server command, and direct HTTPS fallback URLs. - Login-link auth endpoints, the direct HTTPS login start URL, token env name, and operator-only env/header diagnostics.

 - Tier 0/Tier 1/Tier 2 permission explanation.